jsenv/jsenv-template-node-package/docs/formatting/formatting.md

 # Formatting

-The codebase uses [prettier](https://prettier.io) to ensure files formatting is coherent and pretty.
+The codebase uses [prettier](https://prettier.io) to ensure files formatting is consistent and pretty.

 If you want to keep prettier, check [How to use Prettier](#How-to-use-prettier).
 Otherwise see [How to remove prettier](#How-to-remove-prettier)